Ketryx/Ketryx-Git-Webinar/specs/spec-dose-administration.md

 The dose administration UI contains an input field to enter an insulin dosage and a button to submit and administer the dose.

-If the dosage exceeds the allowed maximum, an error message is shown.
+If the dosage exceeds the allowed maximum, the error message is shown.